 The short answer is, “not exactly.”

-Unfortunately, after around 20-25 years of working as an OTA, you’re usually looking at about a $15,000-$20,000 difference in your annual salary.
-While that might sound like a nice pay bump, it’s more likely that your raises will simply keep up with the normal inflation rates in the US.
+Unfortunately, after around 20–25 years of working as an OTA, you’re usually looking at about a $15,000-$20,000 difference in your annual salary.
+While that might sound like a nice pay bump, it probably just means that your raises are keeping up with normal inflation rates.

 How have OTA salaries changed over the years?

 We were able to manually extract data from BLS spanning the last 20 years.
-According to the BLS, in 1998, the median annual salary for an OT assistants was $29,710, and today it is $60,950.
+According to the BLS, in 1998, the median annual salary for an OTA was $29,710, and today it is $60,950.

 Where can I find more info on OTA salaries?